Blechreiz: History

 In summer 1989, Blechreiz planned a joint tour of the still-securely-walled-in GDR with Michele Baresi, then the only ska band in East Berlin.
 Although the tour was initially a victim of pre-reunification administrative chaos, it took place when the wall came down in the spring of 1990.
 Many of the concert venues Blechreiz played in had never before hosted a band from the West.
 In the next few years, many concerts and tours in Germany and guest appearances in France, London, northern Italy, Belgium, Austria and Poland built the band and its stage show’s reputation.

 In 1993, Berlin’s concertgoers picked Blechreiz as the Best Live Band in Berlin.
 A concert featuring many guest stars in the Tempodrom concert hall in Berlin generated acclaim from the press.

 Together with ‘volxmusic’ band Apparatschik, Blechreiz initiated the SKASDROWJE project in 1994.
 As a big band formation, they played Russian folk music in ska rhythm at a variety of festivals.
 In 1995, Blechreiz was featured in TV film „Which Side Are You On – Ska in Berlin“.
 It contained film portraits of ska bands Blechreiz West-Berlin) and Michele Baresi.

 1996 saw the band's farewell tour in Germany.
 Their last concert was held in SO36 in Berlin Kreuzberg.
 Blechreiz reformed in its original lineup in 2008.
 The kick-off concert was held in the Red Salon in Berlin Mitte on 29 February 2008.
-Since then, the band has recorded one new album and played gigs in various places in Germany and in the Czech Republic.
+Since then, the band has recorded one new album and played gigs in various places in Germany, the Czech Republic, Poland and Spain.

+In 2022, Blechreiz released an album entitled "Flight Of The Bumble Bee" (on CD with 16 tracks and on vinyl LP with 13 tracks), featuring the ska band Memoria Insuficiente from Bogota, Colombia.

+In September 2023, Blechreiz began playing selected anniversary concerts to mark their 40th anniversary, which were spread across the whole of Germany.

+In March and December 2024, concert recordings were made during live shows in Greiz and Berlin, which were released in November 2025 in the form of the live album "Live & Loud".